 Active yeast - 4 teaspoons of active yeast may seem like a lot, but this is an enriched dough.
 The added butter, milk, and egg make it more difficult for the dough to rise when proofing.
 The additional yeast gives that little extra oomph required for soft pillowy goodness.

-Butter, milk and egg for the dough give the Chelsea bun (cinnamon roll) dough its rich flavour.
+Butter, milk, and egg for the dough give the Chelsea bun (cinnamon roll) dough its rich flavor.

 Chelsea Bun Filling